 The resulting canvas of sonic movements is connected to visuals through synchronisation algorithms that are sensitive to the entire sonar spectrogram, creating a wide range of associations in the audience's perception and situating spectators in a non-place of high intensity.

 The installation invites the audience to witness sand dunes within a gallery space.
 The dunes are surrounded by marked boundaries on the floor.
-Over time, the sand seeps beyond these lines, propelled by a polyrhythmic beat from “Worm callers” positioned throughout the room and triggered at varying speeds via Max MSP—intertwining complex sonic processions with the sand's movement.
+Over time, the sand seeps beyond these lines, propelled by a polyrhythmic beat from “Worm callers” (as in “Dune”) positioned throughout the room and triggered at varying speeds via Max MSP—intertwining complex sonic processions with the sand's movement.

 Besides other things, sonically, the work refers to Ligeti’s famous piece with metronomes but reinterprets it by layering a new mythology and complex issues of our time.